 -She is a tough pup.
 Dre has torn both her CCLs, been attacked by a group of dogs in a parking lot, and got “shanked” at school (really she somehow ripped her side on an exposed nail/screw, but shanked sounds more fun).

 -Dre has a bony growth on her right rear paw that looks like an extra toe with its own paw pad.

 -One of her favorite toys is a plush dreidel that sings the dreidel song when she bites it.
 If she hears it play, she will come running.

 Make a difference!

 Each month we ask our POTM to choose an animal related organization to spotlight during his or her “reign”.
-Barry has asked us to tell you about the organization who saved her life, Chicago Canine Rescue.
+Dreidel has asked us to tell you about the organization who saved her life, Chicago Canine Rescue.